Supracondylar humeral fractures are a common paediatric elbow injury, but are almost never seen in adults.

 Any ongoing vascular compromise, despite adequate reduction, may need discussion with vascular surgeons for potential vascular exploration.

 Nerve palsies are common with supracondylar fractures, with neuropraxia rates around 10%; however, this rarely results in permanent damage.
-The anterior interosseous nerve is most commonly affected.
+The anterior interosseous nerve is most commonly affected by the initial injury, however ulnar nerve palsy is the most common post-operative complication.
+The ulnar nerve is at risk during insertion of the medial K-wire.

 Malunion is an important complication to assess for following a supracondylar fracture, more common in those fractures managed suboptimally.
 In some cases, patients may even develop a cubitus varus deformity (often termed “gunstock deformity”), whereby the extended forearm deviates towards the midline.